-Linguistic Support Description Pro Proficiency Levels Recommendations for Use ELPA21 Emerging ELPA21 Progressing ELPA21 Nearly Proficient or Proficient 10.
-Paper-and-pencil test Reasons for paper/pencil include: • Written translations Districts are able to provide written translations in languages other than Spanish.
-See tool 8 for translation M/S/ELA of languages other than Spanish (M/S) • Available for students who need side-by-side (English and another language) (M/S only) • Use of Spanish audio files provided by • 0 guidelines.
+Linguistic Support Description Proficiency Levels Recommendations for Use ELPA21 Emerging ELPA21 Progressing ELPA21 Nearly Proficient or Proficient 10.Paper-and-pencil test Reasons for paper/pencil include: • Written translations Districts are able to provide written translations in languages other than Spanish.
+See tool 8 for translation M/S/ELA of languages other than Spanish (M/S) • Available for students who need side-by-side (English and another language) (M/S only) • Need for Spanish • 0 guidelines.
 If students need the side-by-side support for M/S in English and Spanish, paper/pencil is the only option for these students.
-For the Spanish translated test, districts must use the NDE version.
-NDE.
+For the Spanish translated test, districts must use the NDE version. audio files provided by NDE.
 Limited access to technology (M/S/ELA) Due to significantly limited access to technology, a newcomer with limited or interrupted formal schooling may need to take the paper-and-pencil version of the assessments.
 This option should be based on a student's individual needs only and should not be applied on a group basis.

-Linguistic Support Description Pro oficiency Le evels Recommendations for Use - ELPA21 Emerging ELPA21 Progressing ELPA21 Nearly Proficient or Proficient 11.
-Read Aloud This support is only allowed for students that have a documented reason for paper/pencil (see support 8 above).
-The student will have those parts of the test that have audio support in the computer-based version read by a qualified human reader in English. • • If using a human reader, refer to tool 6 for guidelines.
+Linguistic Support Description Pro oficiency Le evels Recommendations for Use ELPA21 Emerging ELPA21 Progressing ELPA21 Nearly Proficient or Proficient 11.Read Aloud The student will have those parts of the test that have audio support in the computer-based version read by a qualified human reader in English or native language.
+Must be read verbatim. • • If using a human reader, refer to tool 6 for guidelines.

-[•] Recommended for English learners at this English language proficiency level.
+• Recommended for English learners at this English language proficiency level.
 The other linguistic supports listed may be helpful, based on individual student needs.

-Optional - may be appropriate based on English language proficiency level and level of native language literacy.
+• Optional - may be appropriate based on English language proficiency level and level of native language literacy.